 - Social Security Announces 2.8 Percent Benefit Increase for 2019

-- New!
-Hulu Becomes Latest Streaming Service to Commit to Accessibility for Blind Users
+- Hulu Becomes Latest Streaming Service to Commit to Accessibility for Blind Users

 Thank you for calling the Washington Connection.

-Once again, AudioNow has given ACB Radio a new phone number.
-To listen to ACB Radio by telephone, dial (712) 775-4808.
+AudioNow has once again given ACB Radio a new phone number.
+To listen to ACB Radio by telephone, dial (641) 793-0756.

 The number to listen to “The ACB Braille Forum,” “E-Forum” and “ACB Reports” remains the same, (605) 475-8154.

-As the U.S. Senate moves this month toward passing necessary legislation to fund the government, there exists an opportunity for inclusion of the AV Start Act (S. 1885), which would move forward testing and manufacturing of autonomous vehicles.
-AVs have great potential toward expanding freedom of mobility for individuals unable to operate regular vehicles, and the technology being developed will significantly reduce vehicle-related pedestrian fatalities.
+Autonomous vehicles will significantly increase the independence of millions of blind Americans, but we need a law to ensure the successful and safe operation of these vehicles.
+Fortunately, the U.S. Senate now has the opportunity to pass the AV START Act (S. 1885).
+Our senators must work to bring this bill to the floor and pass this legislation immediately.
+AVs have great potential to expand the freedom of mobility for individuals unable to operate regular vehicles, and the technology being developed will significantly reduce vehicle-related pedestrian fatalities.
 Both of these issues are significant for Americans who are blind and visually impaired.

 The AV Start Act has two key provisions worth sharing with your senators: